LiyansMathews/sciprog_24/README.md

-Git Assignment Project

-Name : Liyans Mathews, Student Number: 24201531

-Introduction

-This is my repo for Scientific Programming Concepts

 # Git Assignment Project

-* Name : Liyans Mathews
+Name : Liyans Mathews<br>
-* Student Number: 24201531
+Student Number: 24201531

 ## Introduction

-This is my repo for Scientific Programming Concepts
+This is my repository for Scientific Programming Concepts comprising of all the practical assignments.